Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 By using these configurations within your project, you'll be in effect creating a stable set of APIs that your downstream projects are able to consume from.

 To begin, add the file `models/core/core.yml` and add the code below:

+TODO: add a couple of tests and descriptions

 ```yaml
 models: